Mitch McConnell is saying that Obama's stimulus plan is a failure.

 And they come up with heart failure, pulmonary failure.

-Wide range of insurances to no insurance to the best.
+Anyway, you know, I work in a city hospital, wide range of insurances to no insurance to the best.

 And everybody gets what they need.

-They need a they need a pacemaker, they get it.
+They need a pacemaker, they get it.

 They need a consult for any physician dialysis, they get it.